getodk/docs/src/tables-using.rst

     .. note::

-      *Spreadsheet View*, unlike all the other options here, is rendered with Android user interfaces rather than your own customized HTML and Javasript.
+      *Spreadsheet View*, unlike all the other options here, is rendered with Android user interfaces rather than your own customized HTML and JavaScript.

   - :ref:`Map View <tables-using-view-data-map>` -- A pap displaying data points which can be selected to display details of data associated with that data point.